-- (i) On 5 February 2020 and 21 February 2020, the Company redeemed the promissory notes with principal amount of HK\$15,000,000 and settled accrued interests of HK\$1,200,000 (2019: HK\$1,600,000) by cash settlement. - (ii) On 21 February 2020, the Company and the holder of the promissory note, which is an independent third party to the Group, entered into an amendment agreement, to extend the maturity date of the promissory note with principal amount of HK\$5,000,000 (the "Promissory Note"), by 1 year from 6 February 2020 to 6 February 2021 and to carry interest at the rate of 8% per annum based on the actual number of borrowing days.
+- (i) On 18 March 2021, the Company has fully redeemed the promissory notes with principal amount of HK\$5,000,000 (2020: HK\$15,000,000) and settled accrued interests of approximately HK\$443,000 (2020: HK\$1,200,000) by cash settlement. - (ii) On 21 February 2020, the Company and the holder of the promissory note, which is an independent third party to the Group, entered into an amendment agreement, to extend the maturity date of the promissory note with principal amount of HK\$5,000,000 (the "Promissory Note"), by 1 year from 6 February 2020 to 6 February 2021 and to carry interest at the rate of 8% per annum based on the actual number of borrowing days.
 The modification was not accounted for as an extinguishment and gain on modification of terms of HK\$215,000 was recognised in profit or loss for the modification.
 On 29 January 2021, the Company and the holder of the Promissory Note entered into an amendment agreement, pursuant to which the maturity date of the Promissory Note was extended from 6 February 2021 to 31 March 2021 (the "Amendment").
 Save for the Amendment, all other terms and conditions of the Promissory Note shall remain unchanged.
-On 18 March 2021, all outstanding principal and accrued interests of HK\$5,000,000 and approximately HK\$444,000 were subsequently settled by the Company. - (iii) As at 31 December 2020, the promissory notes were unsecured, bore interest of 8% (2019: 8%) per annum and mature in 5 years from the date of issue on 6 February 2015, which extended to 6 February 2021 and further extended to 31 March 2021 as detailed in Note 24(ii) above.
-The effective interest rate of the promissory notes were determined to be approximately 9.01% (2019: 9.01%) per annum.
-The promissory notes were classified under current liabilities (2019: current liabilities) and measured at amortised cost.
+The modification was not accounted for as an extinguishment and in the opinion of the directors of the Company, the modification has no significant impact to the consolidated financial statements. - (iii) As at 31 December 2020, the promissory notes were unsecured, bore interest of 8% per annum and mature in 5 years from the date of issue on 6 February 2015, which extended to 6 February 2021 and further extended to 31 March 2021 as detailed in Note 25(i) above.
+The effective interest rate of the promissory notes were determined to be approximately 9.01% per annum.
+The promissory notes were classified under current liabilities and measured at amortised cost.

-25.CONVERTIBLE BONDS
+26.CONVERTIBLE BONDS